A Hifiman with a more relaxed tuning — Hifiman’s Most Approachable New Mid-Fi Headphone

 The earpads are generously sized and comfortable, with material that is pleasant against the skin during extended sessions:

 The new headband mechanism — shared across all four new Hifiman models — is a genuine step forward.
 The composite headband adjusts smoothly, feels more premium than the older click-and-slide system, and distributes the 452g of the Edition XV well enough that I had no fatigue across multi-hour sessions.
 In my opinion, the new design removes any need for aftermarket comfort straps that older Hifiman headbands sometimes required.
-Two images show the headband at full extension and the visible improvement over the previous generation design:
+The image on the left shows the headband at full extension and the visible improvement over the previous generation design:

-The one area where the Edition XV falls short of expectations for its price is the cable.
-It is functional but unremarkable — the kind of braided 3.5mm cable that does the job and no more.
-Compared to the cables included by FiiO, Aune, or other brands at similar or lower price points, this is a clear downgrade:
+The cable is functional but unremarkable — the kind of braided 3.5mm cable that does the job and no more.
+Compared to the cables included by FiiO, Aune, or other brands at similar or lower price points, this is a clear a letdown compared to the rest of the build quality with these new Hifiman’s:

 Fit and Comfort